-JOSHUA SKINNER AND HIS FAMILY SPEND 273 NIGHTS TOGETHER AT RONALD MCDONALD HOUSE
+AIDEN O’KEEFE AND HIS FAMILY SPEND 200 NIGHTS AND COUNTING TOGETHER AT RONALD MCDONALD HOUSE

-It is hard to put into words how a parent feels when their child has been diagnosed with cancer.
-It has to be one of the most stressful and frightening experiences for a parent.
+It is hard to put into words how a parent feels when their child has been diagnosed with a serious illness.
+It has to be one of the most difficult experiences for a family.
 And for families who don’t live close to the care and resources they need, there is an added stress, distance.
-This is where Ronald McDonald House can help.
 RMHC gives families with a sick child what they need most – each other.

 In November 2020, 11-year-old Aiden O’Keefe experienced upper leg pain.
 It coincidentally happened in the early hours after a regular hockey practice so at first it was thought to be an injury from the game.
 As time went on the pain got worse and Aiden had to use crutches.
 Aiden had several medical tests over the coming weeks, but it wasn’t until December, at the hospital emergency in Goose Bay, that they discovered irregularities in his blood that was considered suspicious for leukemia.